It’s FINALLY a new year. Thank goodness, right? Many of us were hit with some pretty heavy things last year.

 It’s important to plan for what’s to come in the new year and beyond.
 Here’s to hoping it’s good for all of us!

-Get the ball rolling with these funds and as you pay off one bill, move those payments to the next working the debt snowball method.
-You’ll see results quickly and be encouraged to pay down even more!
+Get the ball rolling with these funds and as you pay off one bill, and move those payments to the next bill.
+You’ll see results quickly and will be encouraged to pay down even more!

 It’s important to remember that you’ve been living with those overall expenses since the beginning, so this won’t affect your monthly budget!

-We all work hard for what we have, and some of us are trying to replace things we recently lost.
-It’s important to spend a little on yourself, your home or your family.
+We all work hard for what we have.
+It’s important to spend a little on yourself, your home, or your family.

 This part of your return is a way to treat yourself for making smart financial decisions!
-You can purchase that new TV that you wanted, especially if you lost yours and need a new one.
+You can purchase that new TV that you wanted or that fancy new kitchen appliance you’ve been saving for.

-You can also make purchases that are more of a need like a new washer or dryer if yours it’s on its last leg or might just need some minor repairs to get it back to running condition.
+You can also make purchases that are more of a need like a new washer or dryer if yours is on its last leg.
+Or, you might just need some minor repairs to get it back to running condition.

-Don’t forget things like having your AC serviced too.
+Don’t forget things like having your A/C serviced too.
 It’s almost spring, which means it’s a good time to call the air conditioning repair company and have it cleaned and serviced.
-This helps avoid more expensive repairs in the future.
+This helps prevent any extremely expensive repairs in the future.

 Again, the main goal here is to spend your money wisely on things you need or want with this portion of your refund.

-Use the final 1/3 of your tax refund to start or increase your emergency savings for 2017.
-By having just $500 in savings, you can avoid getting loans for things like new tires, A/C repair, car repairs and so much more.
+Use the final 1/3 of your tax refund to start or increase your emergency savings.
+By having just $500 in savings, you can avoid getting loans for things like new tires, A/C repair, car maintenance, and so much more.

 The most important thing you can do this year is be prepared for the unexpected.
 Start paying down debt to put yourself in a better financial position and improve your credit score.